tempflip/CarND-Vehicle-Detection/README.md

 ```

 #### Boxes around non-zero areas
-Once the aggregated heat map is done, i'm using the following algorithm to draw boxes around 'islands':
+Once the aggregated heat-map is created, I'm using the following algorithm to draw boxes around 'islands':

 ```